About Enki Education

 However, in 2014 it became clear that how we were dispursing our programs was not viable and we suspended sales of Elementary programs and set out to restructure.
 In 2021 the first of the Elementary School restructured programs will be released.
 During this restructuring, in 2016, we opened our virtual junior high program, The The Enki Virtual Community School which has been a great success.

 When and how did this approach begin?

 In 1989 a group of parents and teachers requested that Beth Sutton, M.Ed., develop teacher education programs, and begin working with them to establish elementary and homeschool curriculum and programs.
 In response Enki Education, Inc. was born.

 In 1993 the first group of Enki-trained teachers worked with Enki Education, Inc. to open both an elementary school in Halifax, Nova Scotia, and several Homeschool programs.
 In 1998 a group of parents and teachers began working to open a school in New Hampshire.
+In 2004 independent schools were opened in Colorado and New Brunswick Canada.
+New ventures are in the works in New Mexico and British Columbia.
 Over the years our program and curriculum materials have been used in preschools, home schools, homeschooling cooperatives, and independent elementary and junior high schools.